 Bennu is an Egyptian deity associated with rebirth.
 Since many customers of Bennu go there to study or work, and of course get a caffeine boost, I wanted to incorporate the Egyptian narrative by finding inspiration in Egyptian culture and the highly advanced civilization of Alexandria.
-This historical city was home to the Library of Alexandria which served as a center for knowledge and it also developed the first ever lighthouse called the "Pharos."
+This historic city was home to the Library of Alexandria which served as a center for knowledge and also developed the first ever lighthouse called the "Pharos."

 By pairing all of this history and inspiration together, I created the concept of Bennu being a beacon that could serve the needs of the customer whether it be a place to study, a place for inspiration, or a place to just hang out.

 When exploring the idea of the lighthouse, I decided to start by creating a basic logo of the lighthouse and then create light rays using the angles of the Great Pyramids.
 Then, I paired these symbols with the title to create a variety of options for the shop to use.

 I chose Charcuterie Block for the title typeface for its textured and weathered qualities.
 I chose Futura for the body typeface to ensure legibility while also creating a contrast that gives Bennu a modern feel that appeals to younger customers as well as older ones.